kunaldhongade/aptos-crowdfunding/README.md

 ## Conclusion

-This frontend allows users to seamlessly interact with the **Micro-Insurance System**, providing a decentralized way to manage policies, request claims, and handle payouts.
-With a user-friendly interface and blockchain security, users and policy creators can manage their insurance needs transparently.
+This frontend enables users to seamlessly create and back crowdfunding projects on the Aptos blockchain.
+By using a decentralized approach, the platform ensures secure fund transfers, transparent project management, and easy tracking of donations.
+The user-friendly interface simplifies the crowdfunding process for both project creators and backers.